South Asia News Media Conference

 Vikram Sakhuja

-In a fragmented and fast-evolving consumer landscape, understanding who you’re speaking to has never been more important — or more complex.
-This session explores how brands can effectively identify, interpret, and connect with generational cohorts like Gen X, Millennials, and Gen Z, each with distinct values, behaviours, and media habits. earn how this impacts creative direction, storytelling, and content formats, product-market fit, platform choices, technology integration, media allocation, and ultimately, conversions.
+In a fragmented and fast-evolving consumer landscape, understanding who you’re speaking to has never been more important - or more complex.
+This session explores how brands can effectively identify, interpret, and connect with generational cohorts like Gen X, Millennials, and Gen Z, each with distinct values, behaviours, and media habits.
+Learn how this impacts creative direction, storytelling, product-market fit, platform choices, media allocation, and ultimately, conversions.
 Whether you’re building for boomers or crafting for Gen Z, this session will help you understand how brands sharpen focus, spend smarter, and connect deeper.

 Speakers